Kessingland

 Kessingland is a village and civil parish in the East Suffolk district of the English county of Suffolk.
 It is located around 4 mi south of Lowestoft on the east coast of the United Kingdom.
 It is of interest to archaeologists as Palaeolithic and Neolithic implements have been found here; the remains of an ancient forest lie buried on the seabed.

 The parish, which had a population of 4,327 at the 2011 United Kingdom census, borders the parishes of Gisleham, Henstead with Hulver Street and Benacre.
 It extends from the edge of the Pontins holiday park south of Pakefield in the north to the Hundred River which marks the southern border of the parish.
 The main A12 road cuts through the parish, bypassing the main built up area of the village.

 History

-There has been a settlement here since Palaeolithic times.
+There has been a settlement at Kessingland since Palaeolithic times.
 Between the Hundred River and Latmer Dam was once a large estuary which was used by the Vikings and Romans.
 The sea provided the village with its main livelihood, and at one time the village paid a rent of 22,000 herrings to their Lords, which then made it more important than nearby Lowestoft.